By the end of this section, you will be able to:

 The cholinergic system includes two classes of receptor: the nicotinic receptor and the muscarinic receptor.
 Both receptor types bind to ACh and cause changes in the target cell.
 The nicotinic receptor is a ligand-gated cation channel and the muscarinic receptor is a G protein–coupled receptor.
 The receptors are named for, and differentiated by, other molecules that bind to them.
 Whereas nicotine will bind to the nicotinic receptor, and muscarine will bind to the muscarinic receptor, there is no cross-reactivity between the receptors.
 The situation is similar to locks and keys.
 Imagine two locks—one for a classroom and the other for an office—that are opened by two separate keys.
 The classroom key will not open the office door and the office key will not open the classroom door.
 This is similar to the specificity of nicotine and muscarine for their receptors.
 However, a master key can open multiple locks, such as a master key for the Biology Department that opens both the classroom and the office doors.
 This is similar to ACh that binds to both types of receptors.
 The molecules that define these receptors are not crucial—they are simply tools for researchers to use in the laboratory.
 These molecules are exogenous, meaning that they are made outside of the human body, so a researcher can use them without any confounding endogenous results (results caused by the molecules produced in the body).

 The adrenergic system also has two types of receptors, named the alpha (α)-adrenergic receptor and beta (β)-adrenergic receptor.
 Unlike cholinergic receptors, these receptor types are not classified by which drugs can bind to them.
 All of them are G protein–coupled receptors.
-There are three types of α-adrenergic receptors, termed α1, α2, and α3, and there are two types of β-adrenergic receptors, termed β1 and β2.
+There are two types of α-adrenergic receptors, termed α1, and α2, and there are three types of β-adrenergic receptors, termed β1, β2 and β3.
 An additional aspect of the adrenergic system is that there is a second signaling molecule called epinephrine.
 The chemical difference between norepinephrine and epinephrine is the addition of a methyl group (CH3) in epinephrine.
 The prefix “nor-” actually refers to this chemical difference, in which a methyl group is missing.

 The term adrenergic should remind you of the word adrenaline, which is associated with the fight-or-flight response described at the beginning of the chapter.
 Adrenaline and epinephrine are two names for the same molecule.
 The adrenal gland (in Latin, ad- = “on top of”; renal = “kidney”) secretes adrenaline.
 The ending “-ine” refers to the chemical being derived, or extracted, from the adrenal gland.
 A similar construction from Greek instead of Latin results in the word epinephrine (epi- = “above”; nephr- = “kidney”).
 In scientific usage, epinephrine is preferred in the United States, whereas adrenaline is preferred in Great Britain, because “adrenalin” was once a registered, proprietary drug name in the United States.
 Though the drug is no longer sold, the convention of referring to this molecule by the two different names persists.
 Similarly, norepinephrine and noradrenaline are two names for the same molecule.